Greenhills (mixed-use development): Greenhills Masjid

 Originally, the lack of a dedicated musalla (prayer room) left Muslim tenants no choice but to pray their Salah within their stalls.
 This was until 1992, when Ortigas and Company granted the GMTA's request for a place of worship within the shopping center, as they were provided a prayer space in between Virra Mall, the Chapel of the Holy Family, and the Unimart supermarket.
 This space, however was criticized as a cramped, dimly lit service alley with an area not more than 100 sqm.

-In 2004, Ortigas and Company opened the McKinley Building, a four-storey parking building on the west side of the shopping center.
-This was followed a year later by the opening of the Greenhills Masjid, a 400 to 500 sqm fully air-conditioned musalla on one floor of the building.
-The floor also includes a washing area and a Halal-certified restaurant serving Maranao cuisine.
+In 2004, Ortigas and Company opened the Annapolis Carpark, a four-storey parking building along the west side of the shopping center.
+This was followed a year later by the opening of the Greenhills Masjid, a 400 to 500 sqm fully air-conditioned musalla on the ground floor of the building.
+The floor also included a washing area and a Halal-certified restaurant serving Maranao cuisine.
 The masjid is able to accommodate up to 2,000 worshippers at a time, while its prayer hall is able to accommodate 400 worshippers at a time.
 According to the GMTA, as of 2016, the Greenhills Masjid is the biggest and only air-conditioned Muslim prayer area enclosed in a shopping mall in the country.

 At the year of opening, 500 out of the 2000 merchants of the shopping center were reportedly Filipino Muslims.

-Construction controversy

-The construction of the Greenhills Masjid initially drew controversy from residents and homeowner associations of the adjacent Greenhills subdivisions due to fears and allegations that the Masjid would "attract gangs and terrorists" and lower property values, with residents threatening to boycott the shopping center if the project continued.

-Ortigas Land chief operation officer Rex Drilon refuted the claims, assuring residents that the Muslim traders are "honest to goodness merchants eking out an honest living".
-He also denied that land values would drop due to the presence of the Muslim traders or the Greenhills Masjid, stating that property values of lots in the Greenhills area did not drop despite the 1997 Asian financial crisis.
-Greenhills Shopping Center general manager Joey Santos also stated that they would never consider dropping the project as it did not violate any laws, while recognizing the Muslim traders as "contributors to the success of Greenhills".

-Religious activists praised the project as an example of "religious intolerance", while the Chapel of the Holy Family briefly suspended mass services during the Masjid's construction to show solidarity with the Muslim community.
-One of the homeowner associations had also written San Juan mayor JV Ejercito a letter demanding him to stop the project.
-However, the mayor instead lauded the project, calling it a "noble" gesture, and was reportedly irked at the "apparent religious intolerance".
-The Masjid opened in 2005 without any opposition, with opposing residents accepting that "there was nothing that they could do about it".
+In 2018, following the demolition of the Annapolis Carpark and the opening of the seven-storey McKinley Building, the Greenhills Masjid moved to a new 1000 sqm center on the second floor of the McKinley Building.